 Tooth extraction is performed to both correct the problems associated with dental damage and decay and to restore your oral health.
 The procedure can also allow you to replace a damaged tooth with a state-of-the-art dental implant, which, when restored, will look and feel like a natural, healthy tooth.

 If you have experienced pain from a damaged tooth, or if the tooth was damaging other teeth, then the extraction will resolve those issues as well.

-Dr. Healy has many years of experience in oral surgery, and he completed four extra years of training with advanced surgical techniques.
+Our surgeons have many years of experience in oral surgery, and both completed extra years of training with advanced surgical techniques.

-If you would like to find out more about his expertise in tooth extraction, please contact our practice today.
+If you would like to find out more about their expertise in tooth extraction, please contact our practice today.